razorsyntax/dragondrop/README.md

 Upcoming Changes
 ==================
-* When gridster stage is resized the dragon images will resize to accomodate new size
+* When gridster stage is resized the dragon images will resize to accommodate new size
 * Win/Lose screen will disable gridster plugin until new game is loaded
 * Will improve support for Firefox and IE